 I headed straight up to the third floor with my trusty camera in hand.
 Even before getting into the galleries, I was impressed.

-When I walked through the door, the new galleries stretched out in front of me.
+When you walk through the door, the new galleries stretch out in front of you.

 Anyone who’d been to the galleries previously will know that the Egyptian collection was tucked away behind the Anglo-Saxon, Greek and Roman collections.
 Not now.
 The whole space that was the ancient worlds galleries is now the realm of ancient Egypt only.

-When I first entered the galleries, a huge timeline and floor map of Egypt grabbed my attention.
+When you first enter the galleries, a huge timeline and floor map of Egypt grab your attention.
 The timeline has niches along its length, containing artefacts from the relevant periods.
 There’s replicas of artefacts low down for children to touch, and ‘elsewhere in the world’ events to help visitors get a sense of historical perspective.

 The galleries then move through displays covering the Nile valley and some of the religious and funerary aspects of Egyptian life.

-Coming around to the far side of the gallery is a section on Nubia, a children’s dressing-up corner and the enormous, granite sarcophagus you might remember from the old galleries (the only item, understandably, that never actually left the galleries throughout the refurbishment).
+Coming around to the far side of the gallery is a section on Nubia, and the enormous, granite sarcophagus you might remember from the old galleries (the only item, understandably, that never actually left the galleries throughout the refurbishment).

-There some displays covering excavation and collecting, then you reach the Mummy Room.
+There are displays covering excavation and collecting, then you reach the Mummy Room.